arnemart/SafariKeywordSearchLegacy/Readme.md

 Installation
 ------------

-1. Click the “Download”-button and download the file “SafariKeywordSearch.safariextz”
+1. Click the “Download”-button and download the extension file
-2. Double-click it
+2. Double-click it to install
 3. There is no step 3 :-)